Paul Kelly (Australian musician): Discography

-Films
+In film

-Paul Kelly: Stories of Me (1 October 2012) is an Australian documentary by Shark Island Productions.
-The film is an intimate portrait of Kelly that follows his 40-year career as Australia's foremost singer-songwriter.
-The film won the Film Critics Circle Award in 2012 for Best Documentary, and the ASE Award in 2013 for Best Documentary Editing.
-Nominations include the ADG Award in 2013 for Best Documentary Feature and AACTA Award 2013 for Best Sound in a Documentary.
+Paul Kelly: Stories of Me (1 October 2012) is an Australian documentary film directed by Ian Darling, by Shark Island Productions.
+The film is an intimate portrait of Kelly that follows his 40-year career.

+It won the Film Critics Circle Award in 2012 for Best Documentary, and the Australian Society of Editors Award in 2013 for Best Documentary Editing.
+Nominations include the ADG Award in 2013 for Best Documentary Feature and 2013 AACTA Award for Best Sound in a Documentary.
 The film was part of the Official Selection at the Melbourne International Film Festival 2012 and the Canberra International Film Festival in that year.